Eurovision Young Dancers 1995: Location

-Palais de Beaulieu, a convention centre in Lausanne, Switzerland, was the host venue for the 1995 edition of the Eurovision Young Dancers.
+Palais de Beaulieu, a convention centre in Lausanne, Switzerland, was the host venue for the 1995 edition of Eurovision Young Dancers.

 The centre includes the Théâtre de Beaulieu concert, dance and theatre hall and hosted the 1989 Eurovision Song Contest.
 With 1,850 seats, the Théâtre de Beaulieu is the biggest theatre in Switzerland.
 The Prix de Lausanne, an international ballet competition, is hosted at the centre.

 Format

 The format consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The interval act this year was Moments in a garden of Spain: a flamenco show performed by Nina Corti and her musicians.